He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 He knew it would be for the best to not to be alone with Lucy in the bedroom,

 but he couldn’t bear to face the rest of his students.
-He felt as though they were reading every one of his thoughts.
+He could only imagine what they were thinking.
 And haven’t they already caused enough trouble?

 “That can’t be true.”